 In the News and Around the AreaFairhaven College Special Courses – Winter 2014 Students learn to live green on- and off-campus Photographer/writer John Scurlock to speak Nov.
 1 By 2047, Coldest Years May Be Warmer...
 Recipe for Tomorrow – October 31st Climate report struggles with temperature quirks

 Videos of Interest

 Join Western Washington University senior Masyih Ford to experience the awesomeness of this amazing mountain wilderness.

-Early Warming: Crisis and Response in the Climate-Changed North By Nancy Lord, Alaska’s Writer Laureate, 2008-2010
+Early Warming: Crisis and Response in the Climate Changed North

 For most of us, global warming is an abstract problem, the effects of which remain safely distant from day-to-day life.
 In Early Warming, global warming gets a human face.
 Lord looks at communities in the North, where global warming is amplified and climate change effects are immediate.
 Every day, these people witness the very real effects of global warming and respond with both urgency and creativity.